This article has links to products and services we love, which we may make commission from.

 Getting Out of Glasgow and Edinburgh Airports

-If you are not collecting a hire car, then getting out of the airports can be quick and painless.
+If you are not collecting a hire car, then getting out of the airport can be quick and painless.

-The public transport links to the city centers are regular and affordable.
+The public transport links to the city centres are regular and affordable.

 Glasgow Airport to Glasgow Central Station